roysharon/uninums/README.md

-Javascript supports Unicode strings, but parsing such strings to numbers (e.g., the user enters a phone number using Chinese numerals) is unsupported. [uninums.js](https://raw.github.com/roysharon/uninums/master/uninums.js) is a small utility script that implements five methods for handling non-ASCII numerals in Javascript:
+Javascript supports Unicode strings, but parsing such strings to numbers is unsupported (e.g., the user enters a phone number using Chinese numerals).
+[uninums.js](https://raw.github.com/roysharon/uninums/master/uninums.js) is a small utility script that implements five methods for handling non-ASCII numerals in Javascript:

 <table>
 <tbody>